4-H Engineering Design Challenge

 Q: Can I enter a machine that has been previously built and posted online?

-A: No. All entries must be new machines created and built for entry into this competition.
+A: No. All entries must be new machines created for the current challenge year and theme.

 Q: Does our machine have to fill the whole 6’ x 6’ x 6’ space?